Holic75/KingmakerRebalance/README.md

 It introduces new classes:
 - Hunter with following archetypes: Divine Hunter, Forester, Primal Companion Hunter, and Feykiller,
-- Witch with with following archetypes: Ley Line Guardian, Hedge Witch and Hex Channeler,
+- Witch with with following archetypes: Ley Line Guardian, Hedge Witch, Hex Channeler and Winter Witch,
 - Bloodrager with following archetypes: Metamagic Rager, Spelleater, Steelblood and Urban Bloodrager,
 - Skald with following archetypes: Urban Skald, Herald of the Horn, War Drummer and Court Poet,
 - Warpriest with following archetypes: Sacred Fist, Cult Leader and Champion of the Faith,